-- 34.6 The hospital shall ensure that any employee who has reasonable cause to believe a reportable incident, as defined in section 1.42 herein, has occurred reports such information to a high managerial agent within twenty-four (24) hours of receipt of such information. - 34.7 The hospital must maintain records of such reports including all subsequent actions taken. - 34.8 Any reportable incident occurring on or after June 30, 1994 shall be reported in writing to the Department of Health within seventy-two (72) hours of when the hospital has reasonable cause
+- 34.6 The hospital shall ensure that any employee who has reasonable cause to believe a reportable incident, as defined in section 1.50 herein, has occurred reports such information to a high managerial agent within twenty-four (24) hours of receipt of such information on a form and in a manner specified by the Department. - 34.7 The hospital must maintain records of such reports including all subsequent actions taken. - 34.8 Any reportable incident occurring on or after June 30, 1994 shall be reported in writing to the Department of Health within seventy-two (72) hours of when the hospital has reasonable cause to believe an incident has occurred.
+Any incident(s) occurring prior to June 30, 1994 need not be reported. - Written report shall be in compliance with section 62.0 63.0 herein and shall include a patient medical record number but no personal identifier. - 34.10 The hospital shall ensure an appropriate committee or multidisciplinary group conducts peer review for all reportable incidents.
+The hospital shall notify the licensing agency of the outcome of the internal review as soon as this information is available but in no case later than six (6) months after the initial report and if the findings determine that the incident was within the normal range of outcomes, no further action shall be required. - 34.11 If findings conclude that the incident was not within said normal range, the hospital shall conduct a root cause analysis or other appropriate process for incident investigation to identify causal factors that may have led to the incident and shall develop a performance improvement plan to prevent similar incidents from occurring in the future.
+The hospital shall provide the licensing agency the following information: - a) an explanation of the circumstances surrounding the incident; - b) an updated assessment of the effect of the incident on the patient;

-- to believe an incident has occurred.
-Any incident(s) occurring prior to June 30, 1994 need not be reported. - Written report shall be in compliance with section 62.0 herein and shall include a patient medical record number but no personal identifier. - 34.10 The hospital shall ensure an appropriate committee or multidisciplinary group conducts peer review for all reportable incidents.
-The hospital shall notify the licensing agency of the outcome of the internal review as soon as this information is available but in no case later than six (6) months after the initial report and if the findings determine that the incident was within the normal range of outcomes, no further action shall be required. - 34.11 If findings conclude that the incident was not within said normal range, the hospital will provide the licensing agency the following information: - a) an explanation of the circumstances surrounding the incident; - b) an updated assessment of the effect of the incident on the patient; - c) a summary of current patient status including follow-up care and post incident diagnosis; and - d) a summary of all actions taken to correct identified problems to prevent recurrence of the incident and/or improve overall patient care.
+- c) a summary of current patient status including follow-up care and post incident diagnosis; - d) a summary of all actions taken to correct identified problems to prevent recurrence of the incident and/or improve overall patient care; and - e) a copy of the performance improvement plan developed as a result of the incident investigation.